Interlaken: Government

 The Municipal Council (Gemeinderat) constitutes the executive government of the municipality of interlaken and operates as a collegiate authority.
 It is composed of seven councillors (Gemeinderat/-rätin), each responsible for a portfolio (Ressort).
 The councillor of the executive portfolio acts as an executive president (Gemeindepräsident).
-In the mandate period (Legislatur) 2012 – 2016 the Municipal Council is presided by Gemeindepräsident Urs Graf.
+In the mandate period (Legislatur) 2021–2024 the Municipal Council is presided by Gemeindepräsident Philippe Ritschard.
 Departmental tasks, coordination measures and implementation of laws decreed by the Grand Municipal Council are carried by the Municipal Council.
-The regular election of the Municipal Council by any inhabitant valid to vote is held every four years, starting 2016.
+The regular election of the Municipal Council by any inhabitant valid to vote is held every four years.
 Any Swiss resident of Interlaken allowed to vote can be elected as a member of the Municipal Council.
 The delegates are selected by means of a system of Proporz.
 The president is elected as such as well by public election by means of a system of Mayorz while the heads of the other portfolios are assigned by the collegiate.

-As of January 2021, Interlaken's Municipal Council is made up of three members of the SP (Social Democratic Party) of whom one is also the mayor, and two members each of the FDP (The Liberals) and SVP (Swiss People's Party).
-The last regular election (Landsgemeinde) was held on 25 September 2016.
-The voter turnout was 44%.
-All members and the mayor have been re-elected for the mandate period of 2017–2020.
+As of January 2021, Interlaken's Municipal Council is made up of three members of the FDP (The Liberals) of whom one is also the mayor, and two members each of the SP (Social Democratic Party) and SVP (Swiss People's Party).
+The last regular election (Landsgemeinde) was held on 27 September and 1 November 2020.
+The voter turnout was 67%/49.4%.

 Parliament

 The Grand Municipal Council (Grosser Gemeinderat, GGR) holds legislative power.
-It is made up of 30 members, with elections held every four years.
+It is made up of 31 members, with elections held every four years.
 The Grand Municipal Council decrees regulations and by-laws that are executed by the Municipal Council and the administration.
 The delegates are selected by means of a system of Proporz.

 The sessions of the Grand Municipal Council are public.
 Any resident of Interlaken allowed to vote can be elected as a member of the Grand Municipal Council.
 The parliament holds its meetings six to eight times per year in the Kunsthaus (art museum) at Amman-Hofer-Platz.

-The last regular election of the Grand Municipal Council was held on 25 September 2016 for the mandate period (Legislatur) from 2017 to 2020.
-Currently, the Grand Municipal Council consists of 8 members of The Liberals (FDP/PLR), 8 Swiss People's Party (SVP/UDC), 7 Social Democratic Party (SP/PS), 3 Green Party (GPS/PES), 3 Evangelical People's Party (EVP/PEV), and one member of the Federal Democratic Union (EDU/UDF).
+The last regular election of the Grand Municipal Council was held on 27 September 2020 for the mandate period (Legislatur) from 2021 to 2024.
+The voter turnout was 67%.
+Currently, the Grand Municipal Council consists of 7 members of The Liberals (FDP/PLR), 7 Swiss People's Party (SVP/UDC), 6 Social Democratic Party (SP/PS), 5 new members of the Green Liberal Party, 2 Green Party (GPS/PES), 2 Evangelical People's Party (EVP/PEV), and one member each of the EDU and the Jupa.